TyrealGray/Canvest/packages/canvest-cli/README.md

 - `name`: a unique name for snapshot to save under `./canvest/autoShot/(the-name-you-given).png`
 - `canvas`: HTML5 canvas dom element

-**as long as your local snapshot doesn't get removed, the comparison will always using local one.**
+**as long as your local snapshot doesn't get removed, `autoShot` will do the comparison instead of caching it and pass test.**

 ## Link
 Canvest example for pixi.js https://github.com/TyrealGray/canvest-pixi.js-example